A couple recovering from covid couldn’t smell the smoke when their house caught fire. Their toddler saved the family.

 “Somehow, by the grace of God, he was able to make it out of our almost fully engulfed living room into our room,” Kayla told The Post. “ … It’s a miracle from God that he was able to do that.”

-By the time Brandon woke Kayla, she could already see 6-foot-high flames spreading toward their bedroom, she said.
-“At that point, I thought: ‘We have to get our kids and get out.’”
+After Brandon woke Kayla, she saw tall flames spreading toward their bedroom, she said.
+“At that point, I thought: ‘We have to get our kids and get out.’ ”

 Kayla grabbed her cellphone to call 911 and ran out of the house while her husband — a 33-year-old volunteer firefighter — got Brandon and his four siblings to safety.